theNewDynamic/aba-icc/_cases-events/kony-et-al-events-joseph-kony.md

 slug: kony-et-al-events-joseph-kony
 ---

-The Office of the Prosecutor made public an arrest warrant for Kony on October 13, 2005.
-Accused remains [at-large.](http://www.theguardian.com/world/2014/nov/06/joseph-kony-hiding-sudan-border-report-lra)
+The ICC Pre-Trial Chamber II issued an arrest warrant under seal for Joseph Kony on July 8, 2005, which was amended on September 27, 2005.&nbsp; The ICC Pre-Trial Chamber II decided to unseal the arrest warrant on October 13, 2005.&nbsp; As of June 2016, the suspect remains [at-large](http://www.theguardian.com/world/2014/nov/06/joseph-kony-hiding-sudan-border-report-lra).&nbsp;